IgnaceShoeib/Health-4-All/README.md

 ## Tutorial for how to set up the project from scratch
 ### Part 1: setting up the project

-1. Download unity hub</li>
+1. Download unity hub
-2. Download the lastest version of the unity editor 2022.3</li>
+2. Download the lastest version of the unity editor 2022.3
 3. Install the following packages
     - AI Navigation
     - Burst